 History of the Bread Loaf Teacher Network

 This network of teachers from rural, urban, and suburban schools began with funding from the Wallace Foundations (then the DeWitt Wallace-Reader's Digest Fund) in 1993.
-We have since received additional funding from the Annenberg Rural Challenge, the Carnegie Corporation, the Arthur Vining Davis Foundations, the Geraldine R. Dodge Foundation, the Rockefeller Foundation, the Educational Foundation of American, the Humana Foundation, the C.E. and S. Foundation, the Braitmayer Foundation, the National Endowment for the Humanities, the Educational Testing Service, the Leopold Schepp Foundation, the Gates Foundation, and several state departments of education and school districts.
+We have since received additional funding from the Annenberg Rural Challenge, the Carnegie Corporation, the Arthur Vining Davis Foundations, the Geraldine R. Dodge Foundation, the Rockefeller Foundation, Write to Change, the Educational Foundation of American, the Humana Foundation, the C.E. and S. Foundation, the Braitmayer Foundation, the National Endowment for the Humanities, the Educational Testing Service, the Leopold Schepp Foundation, the Gates Foundation, and several state departments of education and school districts.

 There are now hundreds of teachers actively engaged in networked projects involving tens of thousands of their students.
 Recently, BLTN teachers in Kentucky have partnered with colleagues on the Navajo Nation on a highly successful Food Literacy project that has now expanded to include a health initiative under the auspices of a grant from Partners in Health and the Centers for Disease Prevention and Control.
 The following video describes this groundbreaking work: